Thursday night, a hailstorm rips through your city. You're a roofing contractor. You know what's coming.

 How AI Handles Simultaneous Peak Call Surges

-Here's what makes AI different: it scales instantly to handle unlimited simultaneous calls with zero quality degradation.
+Here's what makes a voice AI receptionist different: it scales instantly to handle unlimited simultaneous calls with zero quality degradation.

 The Technical Reality